 The fact is, children are frequently irritating.
 I know – I have my own.
 Thankfully mine come with memories attached, triggered simply by looking at their little faces; beautiful memories which prevent me from disliking them.
-Actually, that’s not quite true – there are occasions when I don’t even like my own children very much…
+Actually, that’s not quite true – there are occasions when my own children drive me to distraction too…

 When my eldest whines for an hour non-stop about some imagined or illogical injustice, or squeals in my face, or refuses to sleep, or gets up seven times in the night (she’s nearly five) – I don’t like her very much.
 Likewise, when my youngest repeatedly mauls her sister, or spits her food on the floor, or gets me up twelve times in the night (she’s two) – I don’t like her very much either.

 In reality, of course, it’s their behaviour I struggle with.
 Besides, I have to love them; it’s the law.
 I have no resistance, I don’t even try.
-I am consumed by love for my little people.
+I’m consumed by love for my little people.

 But I’m not for everybody else’s.
 And so…

 I Don’t Like Other People’s Kids

-Before I earn myself an army of haters, I’d like to point out that while my flaw may not be justifiable, it can definitely be explained: it’s rooted in spite directed towards my baby, and backed up by an invasion of my personal space.
+Before I earn myself an army of haters, I’d like to point out that while my flaw may not be justifiable, it can definitely be explained: it’s rooted in spite directed towards my babies, and backed up by an invasion of my personal space.